19 Fun Things To Do in Torun, Poland

 Torun may not be the biggest or most popular city in Poland, but it quickly became one of our favourite in the country.
 This medieval town is in the northern region of Poland, somewhere between Lodz and Gdansk and we're so glad we were able to visit.
 Torun is largely known for two things: Copernicus and gingerbread but there is plenty more to see and love so we're sharing our favourite 19 fun things to do in Torun.

 Often, Wes and I find ourselves chatting about what we would consider to be our perfect city.
 To this day, we don't have an ultimate favourite but we have found that the destinations we enjoy the most are cities that are not too big and not too small, can be easily explored on foot and have plenty of hidden gems to be discovered.
 Torun ticked all of those boxes for us and we still find ourselves wondering if we're meant to go back and spend more time there.
 I have a feeling that anyone who has visited would agree, Torun is a special place.
 In any case, we wanted to share our experiences for anyone who hasn't been and is looking to explore beyond the main cities in Poland.
-This post starts with all things gingerbread before sharing more fun things to do in Torun and ends with practical tips about getting there, where to stay and when to go.
+This post starts with all things gingerbread before sharing more fun things to do in Torun and ends with practical tips about getting there, where to stay and a link to our Torun travel vlog.
 Enjoy!
-More of our visit in Torun can be seen in our YouTube video.

 For a real treat, head over to Kawiarnia Lenkiewicz for delicious ice cream, coffees and desserts.
 The cafe is busiest during the summer months but serves generous portions of ice cream for a very reasonable price!

 Bring Back Gingerbread Souvenirs